• Free shipping on all orders

 Final Thoughts

-The Jacktese is a reasonably intelligent dog but if it has the headstrong temperament of the Jack Russell, it can prove more challenging to train.
+The Jacktese is a reasonably intelligent dog, but if they have the headstrong temperament of the Jack Russell, they can be more challenging to train.
 Be persistent, start when the dog is young, and try to turn training sessions into fun games to ensure good training.
 Ensure you master recall and consider teaching the shush command, especially if you live close to neighbors.

-The Jacktese will get along with human and animal family members, although shouldn’t be left with small animals because of their high prey drive.
+The Jacktese will get along with human and animal family members, but they shouldn’t be left alone with small animals because of their high prey drive.

 Featured Image Credit: Left: (Jack Russell ) Kimrawicz, Shutterstock Right: (Maltese) David Herraez Calzada, Shutterstock